 You will notice a couple of small craters on the last part of the hike through the Nesjahraun lava field.
 Lava fissures can also be seen by the end of the hike.
 To finish the hike you cross a bridge over a burning hot steaming river!

 The hike from Nesjalaugar geothermal area, according to the sign, is 3.9 km and the distance from Köldulaugagil gorge is 2.7 km.
 I had spent some 3 hours on this hike the first time around, not finishing the circle though as I didn't walk back to the parking lot, from where I started the hike.

 Now drive down to road 360, Grafningsvegur road, and make a left turn for the Golden Circle, the most popular route in Iceland.
 Drive by Lake Þingvallavatn to the end of road 360 and turn right on road 36 for Þingvellir national park.

 Close to here is Mt.
 Dyrafjöll with some interesting hiking trails.
 If you have read my travel-blog on the Giantess Jóra in Jórukleif, then you will be familiar with the folklore of the terrible giantess at Mt.
-Dyrafjöll, who killed both men and animal travelling through this area.
+Dyrafjöll, who killed both men and animals travelling through this area.

 A head of a troll was sticking out of the moss in one part of the hike ;)

 It is written in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason, which I refer to often in my travel-blog, that the Norwegian king told the young man to find Jóra by sunrise on Whitsunday and put an axe between her shoulders.
 And so he did.
 Jóra rolled down into a lake close by with the axe between her shoulders.